oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 Example: testing hello-meld-1

+### Consistent build environment

+Some difficult problems with MELD were tracked down to older versions of Node/JS libraries sometimes getting picked up despite explicit version constraints in the `package.json` files.
+I don't know why this was happening, but it meant that tests might pass or fail without anything visible being changed.

 ### Application code version management

 In a dynamic environment, it is very easy to end up with an application that depends on a version of one or more libraries that is not under active development.

 Example: many examples seen with MELD.
 The MELD dev-meld-2.0 branch was dependent on deprecated modules and an older node version before it was even released.
 And many applications

+### React multiple versions

+This is a problem specific to React.
+If multiple copies of React are included in a  build, which can happen easily if React is mentioned as a dependency in a library and also in a calling app, the resulting code falls foul of a React Hook rules problem, and fails.
+This adds an additional layer of complexity to the problem of code and dependency version management.

 ### Documentation